headaches and MCAS

 • Mast cell activation can cause headaches and migraines.

-• Mast cell mediators can affect how much blood is getting to the head and brain, which can cause pain.
+• Mast cell mediators can affect blood flow to the head and brain, which can cause pain.

 • Mast cell reactions themselves can cause headaches and migraines.